 What Are the Benefits and Uses of Screw Pumps?

-With screw vacuums there are no rubbing parts, oil free compression chambers, and low maintenance costs.
+With screw vacuums, there are no rubbing parts, oil-free compression chambers, and low maintenance costs.
 The screw pump vacuum is one of the highest efficiency technologies running at 60% efficiency, and also is the most versatile.
-Screws are typically the highest upfront cost but has one of the lowest associated maintenance costs.
+Screws are typically the highest upfront cost but have one of the lowest associated maintenance costs.

 Where Can This Technology Be Used?